ondrejsvarc/bfs_iddfs_benchmark/README.md

 ## Benchmark Results

 The following table shows the execution times (in seconds) of the different algorithms on various problem instances.
-The benchmarks were performed on a Windows 11 system with an **Intel Core i9-13900KF** processor.
+The benchmarks were performed on a Windows 11 system with an **Intel Core i9-13900KF** processor on commit '6cac689'.

 | Problem Type | Problem Configuration | BFS (Sequential) | BFS (Parallel) | IDDFS (Sequential) | IDDFS (Parallel) |
 |---|---|---|---|---|---|